Here are the actions we have taken to tackle violence against women and girls.

 Taking a zero tolerance approach to offending

-Working in partnership to design out crime
+Working to design out crime

 Making our night-time economy even safer